Required Steps for All Incoming Students

 Register for Classes

 For details on registration, please visit the website for the Office of the Registrar.
 Students may need their advisor's approval in order to register for classes.
 The flag on your account will be removed by your advisor allowing you to register.
 Once you have secured your IdentiKey and password, and you have read the information on how to register, you can log in to the Buff Portal.
 On the registration checklist card, change the drop-down to the upcoming semester.
 Your enrollment start time (Mountain Time) will be listed at the top of the card.
 Once you have determined your registration date and time, you can begin searching for classes.
 After your enrollment dates end, registration remains open for current grad students until the date specified on the academic calendar.
 Once registration closes, you'll need to wait until the schedule adjustment (fall registration only) or the open enrollment period to change your schedule.

 Fulfill the Health Insurance Requirement

-Health Insurance Requirement: All students are required to have health insurance while enrolled at CU Boulder.
-You can elect coverage under your own insurance plan, through a family member or employer by submitting an insurance waiver.
-Graduate students registered for one (1) or more credit hours are eligible to enroll in the CU Boulder Gold Student Health insurance Plan (SHIP).
-Students must make an insurance selection their first semester at CU and every fall semester thereafter.
+All students are required to have health insurance while attending CU Boulder.
+Students may elect coverage through an individual health insurance plan, through a family member or employer or the CU Gold Student Health Insurance Plan (SHIP).
+Students must meet this requirement their first semester at CU Boulder and at the beginning of each academic year.
+Those taking six (6) or more undergraduate credit hours or one (1) or more graduate credit hours are required to complete the health insurance requirement process.
 For more information, please visit colorado.edu/studentinsurance.

 All new students must complete the immunization requirements by the deadline according to their first semester at CU Boulder.
 For more information visit www.colorado.edu/health/newstudents.